Consumer behaviour: Brand-switching

 Marketers are particularly interested in understanding the factors that lead to brand-switching.
 A global, large sample survey carried out by Nielsen shows that four in 10 shoppers (41%) said that getting a better price would encourage them to switch brands (or service provider/retailer), 26% said quality was an incentive to switch, 15% looked for a better service agreement and 8% said that improved features are a switching incentive.
 However, cross-cultural differences were observed among respondents.
 Price was the major switch incentive for more than half of North Americans (61%) and Europeans (54%) but price and quality held equal sway in Asia-Pacific and Middle East/Africa, with roughly one-third of respondents each in both regions reporting that both price and quality were the major incentives to switching.

 The concept of switching costs (also known as switching barriers) is pertinent to the understanding of brand switching.
 Switching costs refer to the costs incurred by a consumer when they switch from one supplier to another (or from one brand to another).
 Although switching costs are often monetary, the concept can also refer to psychological costs such as time, effort, and inconvenience incurred as a result of switching.
 When switching costs are relatively low, as in the case of many fast moving consumer goods (FMCG), the incidence of brand switching tends to be higher.
 An example of switching that includes both monetary and psychological costs is when Android or Apple users wish to switch to a different platform, they would need to sacrifice their data, including purchased music tracks, apps, or media and may also need to learn new routines to become an efficient user.

+On the contrary, a key strategy to control the perception of a product to prevent brand switching through marketing is the halo effect.
+First coined by Edward Thorndike, the halo effect refers to the phenomenon whereby a product is viewed under a positive light because of the overall positive perception of the brand, of a concept highlighted in the marketing or related to its packaging.
+Similarly, the products of luxury brands such as Hermes or Louis Vuitton are also influenced by the halo effect.
+Similarly, in the food industry, packaging that includes the words "Ecological" or "Organic," tends to create a halo effect around the quality and healthiness of the product.